 Are you entitled to a Teacher training bursary?
 Read on to find out…

 - what is your visa status?
-If you are a home student or EU student then you are eligible for the bursary.
+If you are a home student, then you are eligible for the bursary.

 - what subject are you applying to teach?

 - what was the highest classification of your degree (undergrad 1st, 2:1, 2:2.
 MA or PhD)

 Then you look down the column of the subject you want to teach and across the row to see the bursary you could be entitled to.

 You will see that the subjects that are in the highest demand have the highest bursary attached to them.
 It does not matter if your degree was a 1st, 2:1 or 2:2, it does not change what you will receive.

 The teacher training bursary is paid in 10 instalments, across the year.
 Bursaries are tax-free so you receive every penny of the money.